llui85/covid19stats-govau/README.md

 # covid19stats-govau

-Downloads COVID-19 statistics from the Health NSW QLik servers.
+Downloads COVID-19 statistics from the Australian Government QLik server.
 Heavily inspired by [jxeeno/aust-govt-covid19-stats](https://github.com/jxeeno/aust-govt-covid19-stats).

 This repository:
-1. Connect to the NSW Health [QLik Sense API](https://help.qlik.com/en-US/sense-developer/May2021/Subsystems/EngineAPI/Content/Sense_EngineAPI/introducing-engine-API.htm) over WebSockets and downloads data.
+1. Connect to the Australian Government [QLik Sense API](https://help.qlik.com/en-US/sense-developer/May2021/Subsystems/EngineAPI/Content/Sense_EngineAPI/introducing-engine-API.htm) over WebSockets and downloads data.
 This raw data is saved to the files ending with `.raw.json`.
 If you'd like to parse it yourself, a good starting point is the `qDataPages` property.
 2. Makes some sort of attempt to make the data more readable.
 Currently this doesn't work too well, but will be

 **NOTE: Raw data downloads started on the 5th of July 2021. [jxeeno's repository](https://github.com/jxeeno/aust-govt-covid19-stats) has data starting from the 26th of April, but is in a separate format and only has data tables.**